Canada's a Drag

 Canada's a Drag is a Canadian documentary series that premiered on CBC Gem on March 7, 2018.
 The show was created by Peter Knegt and Mercedes Grundy.
 Each episode focuses on a drag performer from a different Canadian city, inclusive of drag queens, drag kings and transgender or non-binary performers.
 It is produced by CBC Arts.

 The series won the Canadian Screen Award for Best Original Non-Fiction Web Program or Series two years in a row at the 8th Canadian Screen Awards and 9th Canadian Screen Awards.

-As of 2022, four performers profiled on the series have also been competitors in Canada's Drag Race, one has also been a competitor in The Boulet Brothers' Dragula, and one has been the subject of a full-length documentary film.